-Subsequently, in December 2020 the Council adopted Stockport CAN Climate change strategy, it sets out the initial actions that Stockport Council will take to make a difference on climate change over the next five years as we begin our journey to net-zero 2038.
-This document is read alongside current planning policies and is being used to inform our work in developing a new local plan.
+Subsequently, in December 2020 the Council adopted the Stockport CAN Climate Change Strategy, it sets out the initial actions that Stockport Council will take to make a difference on climate change over the next five years as it begins the journey to net- zero 2038.
+This document is read alongside current planning policies and is being used to inform work in developing a new local plan.